noreenwu/frontend-takehome-parcel/README.md

 does not display the X to cancel one's search.

 Media queries are included in the CSS to allow for resizing to small viewports.

+Aria-labels were added to the input field, save/unsave buttons and resources links, so that the purpose of these elements are understandable by assistive technologies and their users.